 Vigo (Wilhelm von Homburg)

 And this is where things get… interesting.

-Von Homburg has led a rather interesting life, filled with hardship... and the terrible things he's done, including the rape of his own stepmother.
+Von Homburg has led a rather complicated life, filled with hardship... and the terrible things he's done, including the forcible violation of his own stepmother.

 The man was born Norbert Grupe, but changed his name to Wilhelm von Homburg for his wrestling career, as it sounded more evil.
 The guy was a career heel, which is wrestling slang for the guy the audience is supposed to be rooting against.
-The guy thrived on being hated, which is ironic, because he was really excited about his big break in film.
-So much so that when his unintelligible performance in this film was dubbed over by Max von Sydow (who you might recognize as Ming the Merciless from the 1980's Flash Gordon film), he stormed out of the film's premiere.
+The guy simply thrived on being hated, which is ironic, because he was really excited about his big break in film.
+So much so that when his unintelligible performance in this film was dubbed over by Max von Sydow (who you might recognize as Ming the Merciless from the 1980's Flash Gordon film), he apparently stormed out of the film's premiere in a huff.

 He never got along with his dad, but he was really upset when he was told about his father's death... a month after it happened.
-So angry, in fact, that Norbert had a friend keep his own painful death from cancer a secret from his sister (possible daughter, what with the aforementioned rape) until a month after the fact.
-Along with a single message: Touché.
+So angry, in fact, that Norbert had a friend keep his own painful death from cancer a secret from his sister (possible daughter, see above) until a month after he'd actually passed away.
+Along with a single message: "Touché."

 Long story short, Norbert was a spiteful, hateful, terrible human being who did some terrible things and suffered greatly in this life.
 And according to the filmmakers, he got the job of Vigo because his oft-broken face and general demeanor seemed hatefully villainous.
 And I have to agree; Vigo might not get much screen time, but the few moments he has onscreen simply ooze with the villainy that came natural to Grupe.